Wrong-o/terminal_escape/README.md

 -Spelling mistakes in the txt files

 -Add mv command to move file.
-(In progress Otto)
+(Completed Otto)

 -Fuck around untill you break something, then report